Life After Dave Ramsey’s Baby Step 7

 Final Thoughts on Life After Dave Ramsey's Baby Step 7

-Dave Ramsey's 7 Baby Steps create a fun, easy-to-follow way to conquer the mountain of financial independence, but it might not be for everyone.
+Dave Ramsey's 7 Baby Steps creates a fun, easy-to-follow way to conquer the mountain of financial independence, but it might not be for everyone.
 I've spoken to millionaire entrepreneurs who have built their businesses using debt or their real estate empire by leveraging properties.
 There's nothing wrong with that.
 Building a business with debt works for them and that method has brought them tons of financial success.

 Personal finance is just that … it's personal.
 Not everyone's situation fits perfectly into 7 steps (or 10 for that matter).